KundanKumar333/learner/README.md

 # learner
-This is only for education purpose
+This is only for education purpose.